 “(4A) For the purpose of recording the demerit points as contemplated in subsection (3) and (4), the clerk of the court must notify the [agency] Authority of the result of each prosecution and appeal.

-A printout from the national contraventions register which is verified by the [agency] Authority is on the face of it evidence of the demerit points incurred by a person, but nothing prevents a person from approaching the court on appeal or review in connection with the demerit points recorded against that person in the said register.”.
+A printout from the national road traffic offences [contraventions] register which is verified by the [agency] Authority is on the face of it evidence of the demerit points incurred by a person, but nothing prevents a person from approaching the court on appeal or review in connection with the demerit points recorded against that person in the said register.”.

 Amendment of section 25 of Act 46 of 1998, as amended by Act 72 of 2002